Codewithnexusx/basic-calculator/README.md

-# basic-calculator
+# Simple Calculator in C

+This is a basic calculator program written in C. It performs simple mathematical operations like:
+- Addition
+- Subtraction
+- Multiplication
+- Division

-A simple calculator program written in C for beginners.
-It performs basic mathematical operations like addition, subtraction, multiplication, and division using if-else statements.
-This project is easy to understand and perfect for students who are starting with C programming and want to upload their first project on GitHub.
+The program uses `if-else` statements and is easy to understand for beginners who are learning C programming.

+---

+## 📌 How to Run

+1. Save the file as `calculator.c`
+2. Open Terminal or Command Prompt in the same folder
+3. Compile the program:
+4. Run the program:

+---

+## ✅ Features

+- Simple and beginner-friendly code
+- Uses basic input/output and if-else conditions
+- Supports four basic arithmetic operations

+---

+## 📁 Project Structure